 A. Yes!
-The PDG is a Statewide grant but is intended to reach people at many levels of involvement.
-Participation in the ongoing work is sought from parents and families, Early Childhood Educators and Service Providers as well as State level leaders in both public and private settings.
 There are many activities associated with the grant that provide opportunities for involvement.
 In first six months, a major focus is the expansion of the preliminary Strategic Plan to include implementation activities.
 Input is needed from a broad cross-section of participants to assure the success and sustainability of the efforts.
 To learn more see PDG Overview.

 Q. Is the PDG potentially available for communities to apply for funding?